dhunter87/di-workshop-01-intro-to-p5/README.md

 - Change the shape of the brush (explore other shapes like squares or triangles) based on a key pressed
 - Change the size of the brush based on a key pressed.

+1. added funtionality for mouse to only draw if the mouse button is pressed.
+2. added funtionality for the colour to change depending on what keyboard key is pressed.
+3. added functionality to change @brush@ shape tpo a triangle.